 Also, make sure to arrange your manual camera settings in a way that suits your products.
 For example, if there’s a product in focus, you can get excellent detailing for most if not all by shooting at f/16.
 However, if you wish to get a softer effect, then it is advisable to use a wider aperture.

-2. White-on-White Photo Studio Setupphoto studio setup
+White-on-White Photo Studio Setup

 Another thing that may come to your mind is how to separate the white product from the white background.
 If you’re thinking to light up the white product just like you do with the colored products, then it is likely to lose important details.